warp-contracts/academy/warp-academy-docs/docs/sdk/advanced/bundled-contract.md

 ## Introduction

 The idea behind Warp Bundled Contract Format is to increase the Developer and User Experience.
-Normally, when a contract is being deployed on Arweave, one have to wait some time:
+Normally, when a contract is being deployed on Arweave, one has to wait some time:

 1. for the contract's transactions mining (~2 minutes)
 2. for the proper contract's transactions confirmation (assuming at least 10 blocks - ~20 minutes)